Branding the installation

 Look at the installation.qss file, and you will figure out which sections of the installation screen are defined as classes and ids in the stylesheet.

-The following hotkeys are enabled in the Qt/X11 GUI
+The following hotkeys are available in the Qt/X11 GUI:

 Invoking terminal from YaST

 Sometimes it is useful, or even necessary, to get a text console in the middle of the installation.

 There are three ways to do this